micdr93/SalesDashp3/README.md

 ### Credits:

-## Idea:
+## Concept:

-The idea behind this program was from my own experience previously working in Tech Sales.
+The concept behind this program was from my own experience previously working in Tech Sales.

 ## Code